natgo/wt-wiki-scraper/wikitext-transpiled/ground/Ho-Ri%20Production.md

 '''Pros:'''

 * Heavy amount of frontal sloped armour
-* Can bounce '''anything''' when angled right
+* Can bounce '''anything''' it faces at its battle rating when angled right
 * Very fast for a heavy SPG, with high acceleration thanks to its massive engine
 * Reverse speed is good enough to get away from trouble and even when the Ho-Ri loses one track it can still balance around to continue fighting
 * High-velocity cannon with decent penetration and high post-penetration damage, perfect against medium tanks